jsfillman/resume/README.md

 * Purchased & implemented new software-defined storage system.
 * Built new accompanying storage network with Arista 10GbE hardware.
 * Installed and deployed Splunk for log and trend analysis.
-* Facilitatied initiative to put “Everything in Git” (configs, automation, etc.).
-* from legacy VCS & build systems to Stash/Git & Bamboo.
+* Facilitatied initiative to put “Everything in Git” (configs, automation, etc.) from legacy VCS & build systems to Stash/Git & Bamboo.
-* Investigated proof of concept private cloud to replace legacy VMWare Lab Manager.
+* Designed proof of concept private cloud, based on OpenStack, to replace legacy VMWare Lab Manager.

 #### SYSTEMS ADMINISTRATOR - UNIVERSITY OF TEXAS; AUSTIN, TX — 2008-2012